Bedrock-OSS/bedrock-wiki/docs/guide/addons.md

 -   An RP entity definition, which describes how your entity will _look_
 -   A BP entity definition, which describes how your entity will _act_

+## The com.mojang folder

+The `com.mojang` folder is a special folder where we build our addons.
+Minecraft understand this location, and addon-files placed here will appear in-game.
+All files we access or create will be placed somewhere in this folder.

+You should create a shortcut to the `com.mojang` folder on your Desktop, so you can easily access it at any time.

+### Windows

+`C:\Users\USERNAME\AppData\Local\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\LocalState\games\com.mojang`

+### Android

+`Phone>games>com.mojang`

+### iOS

+`My iDevice>Minecraft>games>com.mojang`

+### Development Packs

+We will develop our addon in `development_behavior_packs` and `development_resource_packs`.
+When you make changes within these folders, you can _exit and re-enter a world with the packs applied_, to automatically reload the content.
+This allows you to quickly test your addon without reloading minecraft.

+`resource_packs` and `behavior_packs` on the other hand contain stable addons, including those imported via `.mcpack`.
+We can ignore these folders for now.